coillarach/SET09102/slides/README.md

    * `title`
    * `dir`
    * `images`
+4. Set the content of the HTML &lt;title&gt; tag

 The `images` array is the list of image filenames in the order in which they should appear.